fonsecagabriella/passcompass/README.md

 Each semester, thousands of students silently accumulate risk factors, including poor attendance, high failure rates, and limited study time.
 These factors can culminate in course failure or dropping out.
 Most schools still rely on end-of-term grades to identify struggling students, when intervention is already too late.

 ## Goal
-Build a lightweight, open-source prediction service that flags students with a high probability of failing a course early in the term, so teachers, counsellors, or mentoring programmes can intervene with targeted support (extra coaching, social-emotional resources, family outreach).
+Build a lightweight, open-source prediction web service that flags students with a high probability of failing a course early in the term, so teachers, counsellors, or mentoring programmes can intervene with targeted support (extra coaching, social-emotional resources, family outreach).